huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 * `dynamo.optimize("fx2trt")` -  Uses Nvidia TensorRT for inference optimizations.
 [Read more](https://github.com/pytorch/TensorRT/blob/master/docsrc/tutorials/getting_started_with_fx_path.rst)
 * `dynamo.optimize("onnxrt")` -  Uses ONNXRT for inference on CPU/GPU.
 [Read more](https://onnxruntime.ai/)
 * `dynamo.optimize("ipex")` -  Uses IPEX for inference on CPU.
 [Read more](https://github.com/intel/intel-extension-for-pytorch)

+For an example of using `torch.compile` with 🤗 Transformers, check out this [blog post on fine-tuning a BERT model for Text Classification using the newest PyTorch 2.0 features](https://www.philschmid.de/getting-started-pytorch-2-0-transformers)

 ## Using 🤗 Accelerate